-270 Inflation
+270 INFLATION

-Paragraph 2350.32 in the Standards of Practice states:
+Section 2350.32 in the Standards reads:

-"The assumption would provide for future expense inflation consistent with that in the interest rate scenario."
+"The assumption would provide for future expens inflation consistent with that in the interest rate scenario."

-Expenses that usually increase in the future due to inflation are identified and inflated appropriately.
-Examples of such are policy maintenance expenses and overhead expenses.
+Expenses which usually increase in the uture due to inflation are identified and inflated appropriately.
+Examples of sucle expenses are policy maintenance expenses and overhead expenses.
 Premium tax and contractual commission rates are not usually subject to inflation.

-In some cases, both the underlying expense and the expense base may be subject to future increases, and the unit expense may not increase consistently with the inflation assumption.
-The the actuary reviews both the underlying expense and the expense base, and sets the future increase assumption for the unit expense accordingly.
+In some cases, both the inderlying expense and the expense base may be subject to future increases, and the unit expense may not increase consistently with the inflation assumption.
+The actuary reviews both the underlying expense and the expense base, and sets the future increase assumption for the unit expense accordingly.
 The actuary considers the effect of inflation on the absolute dollar amount of the expenses in the valuation, and the effect of an increase in the number of units in the future arising from the relevant policies, in addition to the inflation effect on the unit expense.
+For example:

-For example, individual disability claim expenses may be unitized per \$100 of monthly benefit.
+Individual disability claim expenses may be unitized per \$100 of monthly benefit.
 Applying an inflation assumption to this unit expense may overestimate the expenses, as the projected claims may also be expected to increase thereby partially or fully offsetting the need for an inflation increase.
-Therefore, the actuary may apply inflation to the expense dollars and re-determine the unit expense including the growth in the claims amount.
+Therefore, the actuary may apply inflation to the expense dollars and redetermine the unit expense including the growth in the claims amount.